gemi254/ConfigAssist-ESP32-ESP8266/README.md

 ## Variables definition with JSON dictionary
 In your application sketch file you must define a json dictionary that includes all the information needed for the html form to be generated.
 See example below.
-Each variable will be displayed on configuration  page with the order defined in the json file.
-A separator line can be used to group config values under a title. for example ..
+Each variable will be displayed on edit page with the order defined in the json file.

+You an use keyword **checked** instead of **default** in order to use a Boolean value that will be edited by a **check box**

+A **separator title** can also be used to group configuration values under a specific title.
 ```
 const char* appConfigDict_json PROGMEM = R"~(
 [{